 The Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency offers a robust training experience with a case volume to trainee ratio among the top in the nation.
-This includes cases of rare diseases and post-transplant studies.
+This includes cases of rare diseases, trauma, and post-transplant studies.

 We are fully accredited by the ACGME and have received ESIR (Early Specialization in Interventional Radiology) designation.
 The program is four years long, plus an integrated Transitional Year.
-We accept three residents each year.
+We accept three residents each year as a categorical match.

-The Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency offers a robust training experience with a case volume among the top in the nation, including cases in rare diseases and post-transplant studies.
+The Corewell Health – Grand Rapids/Michigan State University Diagnostic Radiology Residency offers a robust training experience with a case volume among the top in the nation, including cases in rare diseases, trauma, and post-transplant studies.

 Mission statement